 Since l999, the NCAC has provided Forensic Interviewing of Children Training to thousands of professionals from all 50 states and 12 foreign countries, as well as personnel from the Navy, the Marine Corps, the Air Force, and non-governmental organizations.
 Past participants have been affiliated with children's advocacy centers, law enforcement, child protective services, medical services, legal agencies, and therapeutic practices.

 In order to foster a dynamic and unique learning experience, class size is limited to 30 trainees per session.

 Seats in this training are intended for professionals currently working as part of an investigative agency, a multidisciplinary team (MDT), or a children's advocacy center (CAC).
 Because of the high demand for this training, professionals currently working as part of an investigative agency, a MDT, or CAC will be given priority to ensure that they receive the training they need.

-Faculty includes national experts who are also practicing forensic interviewers, and senior attorneys from the National District Attorneys Association.
+Faculty includes national experts who are also practicing forensic interviewers, and senior attorneys from the Association of Prosecuting Attorneys (APA).

 Training at the NCAC Training Center in Huntsville, AL is 5 days from 9:00am to 4:30pm each training day.

 A certificate of attendance will be awarded to participants who attend the training in its entirety.

 - One Breakfast Voucher per room at the NCAC Host Hotel full-service restaurant for each day of training